aiverify-foundation/aivt-integration-testing/README.md

 pytest .
 ```

-For a verbose output, add the `--vv` flag at the end of the command.
+For a verbose output, add the `-vv` flag at the end of the command.